averiperny/test-repository/.github/PULL_REQUEST_TEMPLATE/new_translation.md

 - [ ] name your cheatsheet some variation of cheat-sheet-name-language or cheat-sheet-name-language-abbreviation
 - [ ] add a pdf file of your translated cheat sheet to the translation folders
 - [ ] add a keynote or powerpoint file for your translated cheat sheet to the translation folder

+Cheat sheets are usually added in bursts so don't worry if your pull request sits for a little bit!